seoninja13/react-win-dir/docs/onboarding/getting-started-for-new-developers.md

 ### Key Directories

-- **Relume-root/**: This is the primary working directory where all development work should be done.
+- **Relume-root/**: This is the primary working directory where ALL development work MUST be done.
+No files related to the website implementation should exist outside this directory.
 - **Relume-root/src/app/**: This is where all App Router pages should be created.
 - **Relume-DO-NOT-EDIT/**: This directory contains the original Relume components and should never be edited.
 - **Docs/**: This directory contains all project documentation.

+> **CRITICAL DIRECTORY STRUCTURE POLICY**: ALL files related to the website implementation MUST be located within the Relume-root directory.
+See the [Directory Structure Policy](../architecture/directory-structure-policy.md) for details.

 ## Priority System